 - The CyberLynx program is only for students residing in Alaska.
 Services outside of Alaska will not be provided.
 CyberLynx requires an Alaska mailing or physical address.

 When can we enroll?

 Enrollment for the coming school year can begin as early as May 1, and enrollment continues through early October for full funding.
 Every week after the first week in October, funding decreases by a 1/4.
-We can continue to enroll student throughout the year, but student enrolling after October will have a significantly reduced funding allotment.
+We can continue to enroll students throughout the year, but a student enrolling after October will have a significantly reduced funding allotment.

 What curricula to use?

 At CyberLynx, our goal is to give parents as much choice and flexibility as possible regarding both curriculum and instruction.
 We understand that parents who want to homeschool often know what methods and tools work best for their students.